christophstrasen/WorldObserver/docs_internal/logbook.md

     - Internal: custom `build(opts)` using LQR joins + a 1‑second group window + `having`, reading `minZombies` from `opts`, with `enabled_helpers = { vehicle = "VehicleObs" }`.
   - Clarified that `subscribe` callbacks see an `observed` row (one field per world type, e.g. `observed.square`, `observed.room`, `observed.zombie`, `observed.vehicle`) and added an advanced `filter(function(observed) ...)` escape hatch that mirrors lua‑reactivex `filter` on this row shape.
   - Added namespacing and configuration rules for helper sets (`WorldObserver.helpers.<type>` and `enabled_helpers` with `true` vs `"<fieldName>"`), documented `getLQR()` as an advanced escape hatch, and sketched debugging/logging guidance that reuses LQR’s logger plus future `describeFacts` / `describeStream` helpers and potential visual highlighting.
+  - Introduced `docs_internal/fact_layer.md` to design the fact layer in detail: per‑type fact plans (events + probes), strategies (`"balanced"`, `"gentle"`, `"intense"`), a budgeted scheduler for throttling, and how Facts feed base ObservationStreams.
+Added an internal pattern for LuaEvent‑backed facts (e.g. room alarm status) and clarified that LuaEvents are opt‑in sources, while core world types still rely on fact plans.

 ### Next steps
 - Flesh out additional use cases (e.g. rooms with zombies, safehouse compromise) to pressure‑test ObservationStreams and Situation helpers.